5e/connected-drive-alerts/README.md

 Current features:
 - Alert if windows/doors have been left open
 - Alerts when car has been locked/unlocked
+- Location where above events happened

 Future features:
-- Log locations of where you car has stopped
+- ~~Live location of vehicle~~ Not possible, location data not updated in-motion
-- Alert if your car has been started
+- ~~Alert if your car has been started~~ Not possible
 - Support for multiple cars

 ## Config